Resolution Runs are our largest fundraising events of the year and we are on the lookout for people to help make them happen.

 There’s likely to be an event near you, so click here and use the drop-down to see where your nearest event is, then sign up and see if your friends and family would like to help out too!

 With over 700 volunteers expected to sign up, you will be part of an amazing group of people across the UK helping to rebuild lives after stroke.

-Nine months later it was suggested that I could help out at the 2014 Resolution Runs, by now I've volunteered for six years at seven Resolution Runs, with hundreds of volunteers, thousands of runners and every type of weather known to mankind.
+In 2014 I became a Resolution Run Volunteer.
+In the last six years I’ve volunteered at seven Resolution Runs with hundreds of volunteers, thousands of runners and every type of weather known to mankind.
 Phew!

-I have one of the more senior roles at my local Resolution Run as course coordinator.
-It's a big commitment, starting several weeks before the event, on the day I'm one of the first to arrive, one of the last to leave and I rarely sit down until I get home.
-The attitude I take is to approach the role as participants, asking myself if I was running in this event, what would I need from the volunteers?
+I’m the Course Coordinator at the Belfast Resolution Run which is one of the more senior roles.
+It's a big commitment and I start to prepare several weeks before the event.
+On the day I'm one of the first to arrive, one of the last to leave and I rarely sit down until I get home.
+I approach my role as though I am a participant, asking myself what support I would need from the volunteers if I was running in this event.

-It's hard to pick a highlight from my time in the role.
-A proper standout moment came in 2019 when a stroke survivor, now volunteer, acted as course sweeper.
-It wasn't her first year volunteering at the event, but it was certainly her most challenging.
+It's hard to pick a particular highlight from my time in the role.
+A standout moment came in 2019 when a stroke survivor volunteered as our Course Sweeper.
+It wasn't her first year volunteering at the event but it was certainly her most challenging.

-Seeing her cross the finish line after 10K, including a couple of challenging hills, really reinforced what the Resolution Run series is about; helping the Stroke Association give survivors the confidence and determination to know that it is possible to pick yourself up after a stroke and keep going.
+Seeing her cross the finish line after 10K, including a couple of challenging hills, really reinforced what the Resolution Run series is about.
+It’s about helping Stroke Association give survivors the confidence and determination to know that it is possible to pick yourself up after a stroke and keep going.

-I wouldn't ever change that feeling for anything in the world when I saw her finish, and that's what volunteering at the Resolution Run is all about.
+I wouldn’t change the feeling that I had when I saw her finish for anything in the world.
+That’s what volunteering at the Resolution Run is about."